Anuška Ferligoj: Awards and honours

-In 1999, she received Award for the best presentation at the section on Data Mining at the 17th SAS European Users Group International Conference.
 The book Generalized Blockmodeling that she coauthored received Harrison White Outstanding Book Award by Mathematical Sociology Section of the American Sociological Association in 2007.
-Jointly with Vladimir Batagelj, she received Simmel award from the International Network for Social Network Analysis and was a keynote speaker at the XXVI Sunbelt Social Networks Conference in 2007.
+Jointly with Vladimir Batagelj, she received Simmel award from the International Network for Social Network Analysis.

 In 2007 and 2008, students at the Faculty of Social Science chose her as the best professor.
 She received Doctor et Professor Honoris Causa at Eötvös Loránd University in Budapest in 2010, and Golden Plaque of University of Ljubljana in 2012.
-In 2020, she became a Professor Emeritus of the University of Ljubljana.